DataDog/datadog-agent/docs/dev/tools.md

 pystack # python stacktrace of current thread
 ```

+To debug a core dump generated with the `c_core_dump` Agent option, refer to the [GDB docker image
+that includes the Agent symbols][gdb-image].

 For simple debugging cases, you can simply use the python-provided `pdb` to jump into
 a debugging shell by adding to the python code that's run:
 ```python